Potential investors and employers can easily find negative BrokerCheck, IAPD, IARD, and CRD disclosures — disclosures can cost money and even careers.

 Transition is not necessarily the best response.
 With ever-changing B/D acquisitions, regulatory road blocks, and changing product lines, financial advisors sometimes feel the only choice is to transition to a new firm in order to satisfy the investment needs of their clients.

-Despite the clear benefits to both the financial advisor and the investor, transitioning to a new brokerage firm with even a single U5 termination disclosure (Employment Separation After Allegation) has become increasingly difficult.
+Despite the clear benefits to both the financial advisor and the investor, transitioning to a new brokerage firm with even a single U4 or U5 termination disclosure (Customer Separation After Allegation) has become increasingly difficult.
 In addition, the amount of compensation given to transitioning financial advisors is typically scaled back as a result of the ESAA disclosure.

 Few disclosures may negatively affect a financial professional more than a disclosure denoting federal tax liens.
 Although these may often be caused by medical or family situations that are beyond the control of the financial advisor, investors will simply be unforgiving when it comes to massive tax debts.